Philip Reid (sportswriter)

-Philip Reid (born 12 November 1961) is a sports journalist.
-As of 2017 he worked for The Irish Times newspaper.
-His articles on golf are widely quoted by other media outlets.
+Philip Reid (born 12 November 1961) is a sports journalist who is Golf Correspondent of The Irish Times newspaper.

 Career

-Reid is a journalism graduate of Dublin Institute of Technology.
+Reid is a journalism graduate of Dublin Institute of Technology, TUD.
 He began his journalistic career with The Irish Press newspaper group in 1985.

 He joined The Irish Times as a staff writer in 1996.
-Reid is the secretary of the Irish Golf Writers' Association and is a committee member of the UK-based Association of Golf Writers.
-He lives in Dublin.
+Reid was the secretary of the Irish Golf Writers' Association from 2002 to 2022 and since 2023 is Chairman of Association of Golf Writers, the recognised international association for golf writers (AGW) He lives in Dublin.

 Reid has covered every Ryder Cup since 1993.
-His coverage of the 2006 Ryder Cup, a notable victory by Europe over the US, was the basis of his book The Cup, published by Maverick House.
+His coverage of the 2006 Ryder Cup, a notable victory by Europe over the US, was the basis of his book The Cup, (published by Maverick House) and is also the author of The Irish Majors (published by Gill) which was a best selling sports book.

 He was one of four international golf journalists invited by the International Herald Tribune to a sports forum assessing US and European chances in the 2008 Ryder Cup.